By Helen Pallett

 This monograph demonstrates the value of the recent turn to whole systems or institutional studies of public participation.
 Rich empirical accounts such as this one will be vital to further theorising and attempts to intervene in these broader systems.

 Helen Pallett is a lecturer in the human geography of the environment in the School of Environmental Sciences at the University of East Anglia.
 Her research is concerned with the intersections between science policy processes and practices of democracy.
-Her past research includes in-depth ethnographic work into institutionalised practices of public engagement in UK science policy, and she is currently working on a UK Energy Research Centre-funded project which involves mapping diverse forms of public participation around the UK energy system and carrying out new participation experiments.
+Her past research includes in-depth ethnographic work into institutionalised public engagement practices in UK science policy.
+She is currently working on a UK Energy Research Centre-funded project that involves mapping diverse forms of public participation around the UK energy system and carrying out new participation experiments.
 Helen tweets at @HelenPallett and you can find out more about her research here.

 Note: This review gives the author’s views and not the position of the LSE Review of Books blog or the London School of Economics.